Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$

 \subsection{Main Construction}

-{We only know how to directly estimate $ \mathcal N _{\mathcal P}$ if there is some `decoupling' between the Haar coefficient $ \langle f, h ^{\sigma } _{P_2} \rangle_{\sigma}$, and the argument of the Riesz transform $ Q _{F} \setminus Q _{P_1 P_2}$. }
+We only know how to directly estimate $\mathcal{N }_{\mathcal{P}}$ if there is some `decoupling' between the Haar coefficient $\langle f, h ^{\sigma } _{P_2} \rangle_{\sigma}$, and the argument of the Riesz transform $Q _{F} \setminus Q _{\tilde P_1}$.

-The tool to achieve the decoupling, and so the decomposition of the Size Lemma, is the collection $\mathcal{L}=\bigcup_{t=0}^\infty \mathcal L_t$, the latter defined recursively.
-Set $ \mathbf S \equiv \textup{size} (\mathcal P)$, and take $ \mathcal L_0 $ to be the minimal intervals $ L \in \tilde {\mathcal P}_1 $ such that
+The tool to achieve the decoupling, and so the decomposition of the Size Lemma, is the collection $\mathcal{L}=\bigcup_{t=0}^{\infty }\mathcal{L}_{t}$ , the latter defined recursively.
+Set $\mathbf{S}\equiv \textup{size} (\mathcal{P})$, and take $\mathcal{L}_{0}$ to be the minimal intervals $L\in \tilde{ \mathcal{P}}_{1}$ such that

-There must be such intervals, by the definition of size, and {the minimal intervals exist since $ \tilde {\mathcal P}_1$ is a finite collection}.
-The constant $ 0< c < 1$ will be sufficiently small, but absolute.
-Then, for $ t>0$, inductively define $ \mathcal L _{t}$ to be the minimal (merely) dyadic intervals $ L$ such that
+The constant $0<c<1$ will be sufficiently small, but absolute.
+There must be such intervals, by the definition of size in \eqref{e:size}, and the minimal intervals exist since $\tilde{\mathcal{P}}_{1}$ is a finite collection.
+Then, for $t>0$, inductively define $\mathcal{L}_{t}$ to be the minimal intervals $L\in \tilde{\mathcal{P}}_{1}$ such that